iqbalamo93/nbdevWalkthrough/README.md

 Once you run this and adds description it will add multiple files in the directory.
  >   <img width="143" alt="image" src="https://user-images.githubusercontent.com/32023419/181916684-88f781eb-18d8-4458-ac3a-6dae99313ace.png" >index.ipynb becomes our home page

-Each notebook produces one .py file, In cell [1]
+Each notebook produces one .py file, In cell 1 you type what that module is gonna be known as.